zorgluf/souvenirs-android/README.md

 Install the [Souvenir application](https://github.com/zorgluf/souvenirs-nextcloud) on your Nextcloud serveur.

 You will need the Nextcloud android client installed and configured on your phone.
-Then go to the parameters of the Souvenirs app and configure your Nextcloud account.
+Then go to the parameters of the Souvenirs app and select your Nextcloud account.

 ## Found it useful ?